New GRA, Port Harcourt

-The New Government Reserved Area (New GRA) is an upper middle class mixed-use neighborhood of Port Harcourt, the capital and largest city in Rivers State.
+The New Government Reserved Area (New GRA) is an upper middle class mixed-use neighbourhood of Port Harcourt, the capital and largest city in Rivers State.

 Geography

 New GRA is bordered by D-line and Diobu to the south, Rumueme to the west, Rumuola to the north, and Elekahia to the east.
 It is located about 5.6 km (3.5 miles) southwest of Port Harcourt's Shell RA.
-The geographical coordinates of the neighborhood are: 4°49'16"N, 7°0'4"E (Latitude:4.821332; Longitude:7.003355).
+The geographical coordinates of the neighbourhood are: 4°49'16"N, 7°0'4"E (Latitude:4.821332; Longitude:7.003355).

 Overview

-New GRA is known to be a nightlife friendly neighborhood and hosts the largest concentration of bars and nightclubs in Port Harcourt.
+New GRA is known to be a nightlife friendly neighbourhood and hosts the largest concentration of bars and nightclubs in Port Harcourt.
 It is a favorite hangout for most visitors and tends to be frequented by high-end prostitutes at night.
 New GRA is split up into phases 1, 2, 3, 4 and 5.
-The neighborhood, along with its numerous nightspots possesses many assets including a large range of restaurants, fast food establishments and popular hotels.
+The neighbourhood, along with its numerous nightspots possesses many assets including a large range of restaurants, fast food establishments and popular hotels.